Lab 4: Python SocketsSpring 2026

 It may be helpful to reference the Python Socket Programming HOWTO guide

-module documentation while working on this lab.
+and the Python socket module documentation while working on this lab.

 Running the script